 Musically, there are always some good groups performing on stage.
 A mix of Salsa groups with some plena and bomba groups is the norm.
 But one of the main sources of fun is participating in the improvised street “rumbón de plena”, where attendees bring their “panderos” and start playing, with anyone around joining in the singing.

-To give you a flavor of what this is like, here is a video of members of the plena group Batukealo playing in the Calle San Sebastian.
+To give you a flavor of what this is like, here is a video of with music from plena group Plenealo that captures the essence of these festivities.
 You can notice the people in the street singing and dancing along the music.

 Short History of the Fiestas de la Calle San Sebastián